 Agency Directive(s) and BOP PREA Plan address(es) this provision.
 A review of random case files reflected all inmates had been provided the required PREA-related information and education.
-Staff interviewed reported the information is provided during intake.
+Staff interviewed reported the PREA-related information provided during intake.